 • Across the Media Solutions Division, the reduction of business travel by 25% since 2019 has resulted in a €500,000 per annum saving.

-Measures prioritised for implementation in 2022:
+Measures undertaken in 2022:

 • Solar PV installation to the roof at the Bury St Edmunds site has commenced and is due for commissioning in Q1 2022.